victor-istomin/c-with-crosses/content/posts/templates-are-easy.md

     * ... but not for trivial types.
 Some times are cheaper to pass by-copy than by-reference.
  * Variadic templates are a convenient way to process multiple arguments in a row.
 Fold expression might be even better.

-# The code I argee with
+# The code I agree with

 Let's sync up on the result of this journey:
 {{< highlight cpp>}}